 This class is my strongest class in terms of the asana (posture) practice so you'll need either need a reasonable level of fitness or a good knowledge of yoga to join.
 There's a focus on building strength, fitness, confidence and flexibility but never at the expense of enjoying the breathing, relaxation and philosophical understandings that yoga can bring.

-A beautifully slow and gentle class perfectly suited to anyone suffering with chronic pain, recovering from an injury, or just needing to take things slower and relax deeply.
+A beautifully gentle class perfectly suited to anyone suffering with chronic pain, recovering from an injury, or just needing to take things slower and relax deeply.
 We always start lying down - breathing and relaxing and connecting to the intention for the class - then we gently stretch, ease and strengthen the body before returning to more relaxation at the end.
 No previous yoga experience is needed to join this class

 Calming Yoga & Yoga Nidra Relaxation

-As the newest (and slowest) of all my classes, this is one is a little bit different since the focus is on preparing the body to relax into Yoga Nidra (a deep guided relaxation).
+My most peaceful and slowest of all my classes, this is one is a little bit different since the focus is on preparing the body to relax into Yoga Nidra (a deep guided relaxation).
 The purpose of the movement beforehand is simply to make the body comfortable enough to lay down and rest.